 - Am I determined to try and give up bad habits acquired in the past?

 - What are the weak points in my character?

 - Am I absolutely honourable, truthful and trustworthy?

-- Am I loyal to God, and to the Queen, my Country, my family, my employers, those under me, the Scout Movement, my friends and myself?
+- Am I loyal to God, and to the King, my Country, my family, my employers, those under me, the Scout Movement, my friends and myself?

 - Am I good-tempered, cheery and kindly to others?